-Paris Saint-Germain are set to make the first move for Petr Cech as they prepare to bid for the demoted Chelsea goalkeeper.
+Paris Saint-Germain are set to make the first move for Petr Cech as they prepare to bid for the demoted Chelsea goalkeeper, Goal understands.

-The veteran was a high-profile casualty of the Blues' intense competition for places after being overlooked in favour of Thibaut Courtois against Burnley on Monday.
+The veteran was a high-profile casualty of the Blues' intense competition for places after being overlooked in favour of Thibaut Courtois against Burnley on Monday night.

-Real Madrid and Monaco are among the clubs closely monitoring the 32-year-old's situation but Goal understands the first formal offer is expected to come from PSG following confirmation of his downgraded status.
+Real Madrid and Monaco are among the clubs closely monitoring the 32-year-old's situation but the first formal offer is expected to come from PSG following confirmation of his downgraded status.

 Salvatore Sirigu has begun the season in goal for the Ligue 1 champions but Cech would be regarded as an upgrade on the 27-year-old Italy international.

 Monaco recently signed Fulham's Maarten Stekelenburg on a season-long loan but have a concrete interest in Cech.